-It’s now been a year and a half since the passage of the Hemp Farm Bill of 2018, which legalized the production and sale of cannabidiol (CBD) products in most states across the nation and sent a flood of CBD products into the market.
-And turns out many Americans — including the older set — are happy to climb on board the CBD bandwagon.
+Since the passage of the 2018 Hemp Farm Bill, which legalized the production and sale of cannabidiol (CBD) products in most states across the nation and sent a flood of CBD products into the market, Americans — including the older set — have been happy to climb on board the CBD bandwagon.

 For instance, a nationally representative survey of more than 4,000 Americans by Consumer Reports found that 64 million have tried CBD — that’s more than 1 in 4 of us.
 And while most CBD users are in their 20s, 38% of those who’ve tried it are over age 45.

 That said, we tend to use it for different reasons.
 For instance, 42% of Baby Boomers use CBD for help with joint pain, while only 15% turn to it for help with anxiety.
 Conversely (and perhaps obviously), more Millennials use CBD for anxiety relief (32%) and fewer take it to ease joint pain (15%).

 But regardless of the reason behind our use, most of those surveyed said the herbal remedy was effective.
 In other words, if you’re unfamiliar or haven’t tried it yet, you might be missing out on a powerful, natural ally for wellness and optimal aging.